Clasificación: Kinase Inhibitor

 Possible Side Effects of Trametinib

 There are a number of things you can do to manage the side effects of trametinib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Some patients will develop skin rash, redness, or a rash that looks like acne.
 This rash can become severe and result in a skin infection and hospitalization.
 Your skin may become very dry.
 Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Be sure to notify your healthcare provider of any rash that develops, as this can be a serious reaction.
 They can give you more tips on caring for your skin and prescribe topical or oral therapy to help with the itching and rash.